 - providing a safe, positive and welcoming environment.

 Incorporation is a voluntary, simple and inexpensive means of establishing a legal entity, separate from the individual members.
 It is particularly suitable for small, community-based groups.
 In other words, the association is considered by law to have a distinct identity that continues despite changes to its membership.

 Insurance for your volunteers

-Organisations should identify potential risks involved in the work of volunteers and take measures to minimise the risk of damage, loss or injury to others.
+Organisations should identify the potential risks involved in the work of volunteers and take measures to minimise the risk of damage, loss or injury to others.

 The nature and scope of activities volunteers are authorised to engage in should be made clear to volunteers.
 This will involve documentation and thorough induction and training.

-To ensure protection for the organisation and volunteers in relation to personal injury, organisations may need to consider obtaining specific insurance cover.
+To ensure protection for the organisation and volunteers in relation to personal injury, organisations may need to consider obtaining specific insurance coverage.
 This additional cover can provide benefits to volunteers following injury, disability or even death while carrying out duties for their organisation.